Vampirina: Episodes

+Release

 Broadcast

 Vampirina premiered on Sunday, October 1, 2017 in the United States with two back-to-back episodes simulcast on Disney Channel and Disney Junior.
 Of the first season's 15 episodes, 10 premiered within the month of October to tie into Halloween and were also placed on Disney Junior's streaming and video on demand venues.
-In Canada, the show premiered on Disney Junior on October 7, 2017.
-In January 2018, a second season was announced by Disney, which premiered on December 7, 2018.
-A third season was announced on September 7, 2018, which premiered on October 5, 2020.
+In Canada, the show premiered on Disney Junior on October 7 the same year.
+The second season premiered on December 7, 2018, while the third season premiered on October 5, 2020.
 Vampirina is broadcast in 115 countries and translated into 15 languages.
-The series concluded with its series finale in June 2021 after 75 episodes.
+The series ended with its series finale on June 28, 2021 after 3 seasons and 75 episodes.